Bojana Jovanovski Petrović: 2010: WTA Tour debut

 Her next tournament was the French Open, where she defeated María Irigoyen in the first round of the qualifying stage, but then fell to Anastasia Pivovarova in the second.
-She then suffered losses in the semifinal of the ITF event in Maribor and the Aegon International qualifications, but managed to enter into the main draw at Wimbledon.
+She then suffered losses in the semifinal of the ITF event in Maribor and the Eastbourne International qualifications, but managed to enter into the main draw at Wimbledon.
 Jovanovski defeated Casey Dellacqua in the first round, but lost to eighth seed Victoria Azarenka in the second.
 Her result at Wimbledon helped her ranking rise to world No. 93.
-Jovanovski then played at the Banka Koper Slovenia Open but lost to compatriot and world No. 2 Jelena Janković in the opening round.
+Jovanovski then played at the Slovenia Open but lost to compatriot and world No. 2, Jelena Janković, in the opening round.
 At the İstanbul Cup, she won three matches in straight sets to qualify for the main draw, but lost to Elena Vesnina in the first round.
-In August, Jovanovski qualified for the main draw of the first Premier 5 of the US Open Series, the Western & Southern Financial Group Women's Open.
+In August, Jovanovski qualified for the main draw of the first Premier 5 of the US Open Series, the Cincinnati Open.
 She upset the 14th seed Aravane Rezaï in the first round, but lost to Akgul Amanmuradova in the following round in straight sets.
-Jovanovski then attempted to qualify for the Rogers Cup and the Pilot Pen Tennis tournaments, but fell to Sorana Cîrstea and Elena Vesnina respectively.
-Jovanovski played her second Grand Slam event at the US Open, but was defeated by Anastasia Rodionova in the first round.
+Jovanovski then attempted to qualify for the Rogers Cup and the Connecticut Open, but fell to Sorana Cîrstea and Elena Vesnina, respectively.
+Jovanovski played her second major event at the US Open, but was defeated by Anastasia Rodionova in the first round.
 She also competed in women's doubles partnering with Janković, but they were defeated by Kimiko Date-Krumm and Ayumi Morita.

 Jovanovski then played at the Guangzhou International Open, but lost to Alla Kudryavtseva in the first round.
-She also lost in the first round of the Hansol Korea Open to Kirsten Flipkens, after easily winning three qualification matches.
-Jovanovski was then defeated in the first round of the Toray Pan Pacific Open qualifications by Pauline Parmentier.
+She also lost in the first round of the Korea Open to Kirsten Flipkens, after easily winning three qualification matches.
+Jovanovski was then defeated in the first round of the Pan Pacific Open qualifying by Pauline Parmentier.
 However, she managed to turn around the early losses by qualifying for the main draw of China Open, her first ever Premier Mandatory tournament.
 In the opening round, she defeated a fellow qualifier, the 2009 US Open quarterfinalist Kateryna Bondarenko.
-She then upset former world number one and good friend Janković in the second round, marking her first victory over a former world No. 1 and a top-ten player.
+She then upset good friend Janković in the second round, marking her first victory over a former world No. 1 and a top-ten player.
 However, she was beaten by Shahar Pe'er in the third round.
-Jovanovski then participated at the ITF tournaments in Torhout, Poitiers and Taipei, defeating players such as Sania Mirza, Rika Fujiwara and Noppawan Lertcheewakarn, but without much further success.
+Jovanovski then participated at the ITF events in Torhout, Poitiers and Taipei, defeating players such as Sania Mirza, Rika Fujiwara and Noppawan Lertcheewakarn, but without much further success.
 She finished the year as the youngest player in the top-100 of the WTA rankings.